vonderwoman/code-challenges/ml-engineer/README.md

   2. Compare distributions of features between train and eval datasets.
      Raise an error or display a warning if distributions are significantly different.

-Feel the task is too easy?
-We have a bonus task for you.
-It would be nice if splitting and sorting by the `_data_split` and `_data_shuffle` columns would already happen when when writing to the parquet files, so we could stream it during model training.

 #### Time Allotment